karlbennett/spring-rest-example/README.md

 scratch-webapp
 ==============

-A very simple webapp that can be used to quickly try out code within a JEE web container.
+A very simple webapp that can be used to quickly try out code within a Java Servlet 3.0 web container.

 The webapp can be run with the following command (Note: "`tomcat7`" this is required for async support):